biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 `o__Fusobacteriales`.

 Say a new order is discovered and named _Fusobacteriales2_.
 (This will almost certainly never happen, but you never know.)
-Since we only care about a feature's taxonomy annotation *containing* the text `o__Fusobacteriales`, features that were classified as being in `o__Fusobacteriales2` would also get included in our searches!
+Since our search above only cares about a feature's taxonomy annotation containing the text `o__Fusobacteriales`, features that were classified as being in `o__Fusobacteriales2` would also get included in our searches!

 In practice, we can account for this by changing the __search type__ (currently set to `contains the exact text`) options in Qurro.
 The